SA8000® Standard and Documents

 SA8000:2014 Standard Documents:

 Mutual Recognition: SAI seeks to increase transparency into the SA8000 Standard and reduce the duplication of audits by increasing the recognition and acceptance of SA8000 as a high quality certification by buyers, initiatives, standard setting bodies, and others.
 For the results of the GSCP Equivalence Process comparison of SA8000:2008 against the GSCP Reference Code (social), please click here.

-Beginning May 2016, certification will only be available to SA8000:2014.
-Thus, as of May 2016, all certifications to SA8000:2008 must be transitioned to SA8000:2014.
-A notification will be sent to Certification Bodies by Social Accountability Accreditation Services (SAAS) detailing the steps that need to be taken in order to be qualified to perform SA8000:2014 certification audits.
+Beginning December 2016, certification will only be available to SA8000:2014.
+Thus, as of December 2016, all certifications to SA8000:2008 must be transitioned to SA8000:2014.
+A notification has been sent to Certification Bodies by Social Accountability Accreditation Services (SAAS) detailing the steps that need to be taken in order to be qualified to perform SA8000:2014 certification audits.

 SA8000 is a universally applicable standard and, in principle, SA8000 certification is possible in any state or industry.
 However, in order to maintain the Standard’s commitment to respecting the spirit and norms of ILO standards, there are several specific exceptions to SA8000 certification.
 Please find the list of exceptions here.

-SA8000:2014 Revision Process Please see this page for an overview of the SA8000:2014 revision process, which includes a Discussion and Analysis report on the Public Consultation period.
+SA8000 Revision Process: Please see this page for an overview of the SA8000:2014 revision process, which includes a Discussion and Analysis report on the Public Consultation period.